Category: Blog

 • Building palynological expertise: AGRI-DRY student gaining experience in South Africa

 Written by – Alexandra Vasilyeva Following the AGRI-DRY Summer School in November, I stayed in South Africa for a few weeks to learn about local pollen types.
-It was a busy month of laboratory work, with time also spent exploring the North-West University (NWU) Potchefstroom campus and the town.
-Exploring the NWU Campus, Potchefstroom.
-Photo credit:…
+It was a busy month of laboratory work and field work, with time also spent exploring the North-West University (NWU) Potchefstroom campus and the town.
+Secondment recap.
+People (in…

 • From archives to excavations: preparing for archaeological research at Ziwa